 A symphony a day keeps the doctor away

 Prescribed self-help books are an effective treatment for depression is the conclusion reached after a field trial in Scotland.
-BBC News reports how patients offered books, plus advice on how to use them, had lower levels of depression a year later than those undergoing conventional medical treatment.
-A consultant in adult psychiatry states that the results show that guided self-help is effective and the health care sector should be investing in it.
+BBC News reports how patients offered self-help books together with practical advice on their use, had lower levels of depression a year later than those undergoing conventional medical treatment.
+A psychiatrist concludes that these results show that guided self-help is effective and the health care sector should be investing in it.
 With music therapy gaining acceptance and advocacy for guided self-help increasing, classical music must seize the opportunity.
 In July 2011, following emergency hospitalisation and surgery, I wrote about the CDs that should be in every medicine cabinet, while another post that year linked classical music and the feel good factor, and a more recent one discussed how music therapy and other non-chemical tools can build neurochemical bridges between spiritual guidance and conventional psychotherapy.
-There are a number of composers whose music should definitely be available on prescription because of its life-affirming qualities; the symphonies of Dvořák, Martinů and Nielsen immediately spring to mind, and those of the little-known Albéric Magnard can be safely be added to that list.
+There are a number of composers whose music should definitely be available on prescription because of its life-affirming qualities; the symphonies of Dvořák, Martinů and Nielsen immediately spring to mind, and this post proposes that those of the little-known Albéric Magnard should be be added to that list.

 Magnard was born in 1865 in Paris on the very same day as fellow life-affirmer Carl Nielsen.
-If Magnard is known at all today it is for his two final symphonies, the Third and Fourth, which are seen in LP versions above.
+If Magnard is known at all today it is for his two final symphonies, the Third and Fourth, which are seen in LP releases above.
 What is fascinating about this composer of life-affirming music is that, like a number of musicians, he was a depressive.
-Magnard’s magnificent Fourth Symphony, which blazes with optimism in its finale - audio sample here - was written in a state of what the composer himself described as ‘marasme complet’ – utter depression.
+Magnard’s magnificent Fourth Symphony, which blazes with optimism in its finale - listen to the whole symphony via this link - was written in a state of what the composer himself described as ‘marasme complet’ – utter depression.
 The symphony was commissioned by the Union des femmes professeurs et compositeurs – Society of women professors and composers – and given its premiere in May 1914 just six weeks before the outbreak of the First World War.
-Four months later Magnard was dead, shot by marauding German soldiers while defending his home at Baron-sur-Oise, they then torched the house and in the inferno many of his manuscripts were lost.
+Four months later Magnard was dead, shot by marauding German soldiers while defending his home at Baron-sur-Oise; they then torched the house and in the inferno many of his manuscripts were lost.

 Also on Facebook and Twitter.
 CD of Magnard's sonata for cello and violin was kindly supplied by Editions Hortus as a requested review sample.
 No other review discs were used in the preparation of the post.
 Any copyrighted material on these pages is included as "fair use", for the purpose of study, review or critical analysis only, and will be removed at the request of copyright owner(s).
 Report broken links, missing images etc to - overgrownpath at hotmail dot co dot uk